 Our English curriculum, which is underpinned by the national curriculum, has been carefully mapped out to include a range of current and high quality texts.
 These texts include picture books, novels, poetry as well as fiction and non-fiction.
 These texts are linked to year group topics to support cross curriculum links.
 This helps children develop their culture capital; knowledge and vocabulary that then can be transferred into both reading and writing.

 Class teachers plan writing journeys according to a specific form and purpose.
-This ensures that skills and knowledge of SPAG (spelling, punctuation and grammar) are being taught for a clear reason and outcomes.
+This ensures that skills and knowledge of Grammar, Punctuation and Spelling are being taught for a clear reason and outcomes.
 Teachers also select reading skills from the national curriculum as an opportunity to not only practice and learn these skills, but to use these them to develop their writing.
 All skills that are taught throughout a unit of text are used in the child’s final piece of writing therefore children are clear why they are learning these skills and who they are writing for.
 We carefully choose and plan high quality text drivers (both visual and digital) as a basis for our English units, linked to a topic, where possible.
 We endeavour to encourage children to find their inner author.

 Through high quality teaching of the national curriculum we try to ensure that all children:

 Developing a love of reading is at the heart of our English curriculum.
 All classes have their own book corners where children can choose books at their leisure.
 Moreover, we have a well-resourced library which all classes visit at least once a week where the can borrow a book of their choice.
-The school have a close link with the SLS (School’s Library Service), who ensure that our library contains new and exciting texts as well as texts that link to current topics.
+The school have a close link with the SLS (School’s Library Service), who ensure that our library and class libraries contains new and exciting texts as well as texts that link to current topics.

 Author of the Month

 At St Bernadette’s we strive to promote the love of reading within our children.